TinyTapeout/tinytapeout_www/content/siliwiz/resistors/_index.en.md

 Normally, you’d need to sign a document to say you wouldn't share the information.
 With the open source [PDK](https://www.zerotoasiccourse.com/terminology/pdk/), you don’t need to sign any paperwork before you start using it.
 {{% /notice %}}

 Here are the layers that are used to make a chip on Skywater’s 130 nm (nanometer) process.
-A nanometer is 1 million times smaller than a millimetre.
+A nanometer is 1 million times smaller than a millimeter.
 So the period at the end of this sentence could easily be a million nanometers across.
-Note that figures shown in the picture are in micrometres (μm).
+Note that figures shown in the picture are in micrometers (μm).

 ![](../images/image49.png)